SGL-UT/GPSTk/README.txt

 To build and install the C++ library and applications on POSIX platforms:

-* automated: run the script_gpstk.sh, minimally with the "-c" flag.
+* automated: run build.sh, minimally with the "-c" flag.
-* manual: see the contents of script_gpstk.sh for command examples on how you might run cmake and make to build and install the library.
+* manual: see the contents of build.sh for command examples on how you might run cmake and make to build and install the library.

 To build and install the python bindings, you have two options:

-* automated: run the script_gpstk.sh, minimally with the "-p" flag.
+* automated: run the build.sh, minimally with the "-p" flag.
-* manual build: see script_gpstk.sh for examples on calling cmake and swig
+* manual build: see build.sh for examples on calling cmake and swig
 * manual install: use the setup.py script in the install_package path.
-See $GPSTK/python/bindings/swig/install_package/INSTALL.txt for more details
+See $GPSTK/swig/install_package/INSTALL.txt for more details

 Help & Docs: